-This table describes the fees and expenses that you may pay if you buy, hold and sell shares of the fund.
-You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the tables and examples below.
+This table describes the fees and expenses that you may pay if you buy and hold shares of the fund.

 You may qualify for sales charge discounts if you or your family invest, or agree to invest in the future, at least \$50,000 in Class A shares of the Pioneer funds.
-More information about these and other discounts is available from your investment professional and in the "Sales charges" section of the prospectus beginning on page 41, the "Intermediary defined sales charge waiver policies" section of the prospectus beginning on page 79, and the "Sales charges" section of the statement of additional information beginning on page 49.
+More information about these and other discounts is available from your investment professional and in the "Sales charges" section of the prospectus beginning on page 41, the "Intermediary defined sales charge waiver policies" section of the prospectus beginning on page 79, and the "Sales charges" section of the statement of additional information beginning on page 50.
 If you invest in Class K shares or Class Y shares through an investment professional or financial intermediary, that investment professional or financial intermediary may charge you a commission.
 Such commissions, if any, are not charged by the fund and are not reflected in the fee table or expense example below.